 The underlying idea is that the symptom-causing remedy kick-starts our body to begin the self-healing process.
 There are a wide variety of homeopathic preparations, common ones might be made from the deadly nightshade, belladonna, arnica, chamomile, mercury and sulfur, sepia (extracted from squid ink), snake venom and even compounds extracted from bodily fluids.
 But, again, none of these so-called remedies contain any active component, despite claims about water having a memory of the molecules that were once dissolved in it.
 If that were the case, then surely we’d all be cured of everything just by drinking a glass of tap water.

-For more on why homeopathy is nothing but snake oil, quackery and seriously bad medicine, check out Singh and Ernst’s – Trick or Treatment and accompanying website, which at the time of updating this page (June 6, 2008) is still under construction.
+For more on why homeopathy is nothing but snake oil, quackery and seriously bad medicine, check out Singh and Ernst’s – Trick or Treatment and accompanying website.
 Skeptic’s dictionary definition of homeopathy and UK skeptics.